-A critical issue for many providers is whether they are providing fiduciary services.
-For some, such as broker-dealers, hedge fund managers and insurance companies, the objective may be to avoid fiduciary status.
-We assist those clients in developing services, products and programs, agreements, disclosure documents and marketing materials that are consistent with non-fiduciary status.
+We assist our clients in developing services, products and programs, agreements, disclosure documents and marketing materials that are consistent with fiduciary status or, where appropriate, consistent with providing non-fiduciary services.
 For others, such as investment advisers and managers of collective investment trusts, we help them accept and define their fiduciary status in a way that complies with the law, but also prudently restricts the scope of their potential fiduciary liability.